 If your basement requires membrane tanking, our expert team will implement a membrane into your walls to trap ingressing water before pumping it away.
 We will begin by clearing your internal walls of loose material and sealing the necessary piping to the membrane.
 Channels will then be installed around the walls or floor to carry the water to an external drainage system.
 Much like cementitious tanking, the walls are usually finished with skimmed plaster.

 Determining the waterproofing house cost is difficult as this is dependent on your home’s unique requirements.

 You should check your doors and windows for water stains, patches of mould, rot, and loose fastenings.
 If you identify any of these problems, you should invest in new fittings to ensure that your home is able to withstand any adverse weather conditions.

 Similarly, you should inspect your exterior walls for any cracks or decayed pointing, as these are gateways for water to enter your home.
 If you find that you can remove chunks of cement/mortar with your fingers or scrape it away with a butter knife, you should consider getting your home repointed.
 Furthermore, any cracks or holes in exterior walls should be filled in as soon as possible.

 It is important to regularly clear your gutters of leaves and debris to maximise their ability to handle water runoff.
 This also applies to ground drains so that there is a clear passage for rainwater to run into.
 Additionally, if your gutters are broken or cracked, they should be quickly fixed or replaced as this will hinder your home’s ability to deter water itself.

 For any further guidance or information regarding our waterproofing services, please get in touch.
-A member of our specialist team will be able to assist you and even organise a free property survey to diagnose your home’s solution.
+A member of our specialist team will be able to assist you and even organise a property survey to diagnose your home’s solution.